When he came to see me he parked his spaceship just around the corner, out of my line of sight.

-Instead of questioning him or running screaming from the room, I made a joke out of them.
-Or I patiently answered his questions, as if I were talking to a child or a tourist from the Orion Galaxy.
+Instead of questioning him–or running screaming from the room–I made jokes out of the weird things he said.
+Or I patiently answered his questions, as if I were talking to a child or a tourist on his first visit from the Orion Galaxy.
 Or I saw him as a sensitive man who was trying to understand me and himself and love and this crazy, crazy world.
 Or something.

 But I should have run screaming from the room, because the man was telling me he was a psychopath.

 Last year I read the article “10 Signs Your Man Is A Psychopath,” and it said this:

 “A psychopath will sometimes blurt out something odd about himself, apropos of nothing.
 Like you might be cooking dinner and suddenly he blurts, ‘I’m crazy you know.'”

 I’d heard plenty of things like that.
 I had come to think of them as “Spaceship Moments.”
 Here are just a few of them.
 He said each one without the slightest hint of humor.